Saturday, 10 February 2018

 And the choices were quickly narrowed to the Nikkor 28mm f/2 AI or the Nikkor 28mm f/2.8 AI-S.

-NB: we have discontinued the f/2.8 AI version of this lens as unlike many other AI to AI-S upgrades, the 28mm f/2.8 AI and AI-S do not share the same optical formula: the reason for the optical upgrade is eluded to in the Nikkor 1000 Nights tale with the desire to improve the optics from the Series E which again was already supposed to have bettered the AI design.
+NB: we have discontinued the f/2.8 AI version of this lens as unlike many other AI to AI-S upgrades, the 28mm f/2.8 AI and AI-S do not share the same optical formula: the reason for the optical upgrade is alluded to in the Nikkor 1000 Nights tale with the desire to improve the optics from the Series E which again was already supposed to have bettered the AI design.

 The f/2 AI/AI-S vs f/2.8 AI-S: our purpose